Olly Stephens: Concerns about killer's violent nature raised before killing

 Olly Stephens, 13, died after being stabbed twice at Bugs Bottom fields in Reading in January 2021.

-The BBC has now learned that one of his killers was well known to children's services and his schools had repeatedly flagged up concerns about his violent tendencies and the danger he posed to others.
+The BBC has now learned that one of his killers was well known to children's services and his schools had repeatedly flagged up concerns about his violent tendencies, and the danger he posed to others.

-A review, into the boy's involvement with numerous agencies before the murder, has been carried out by Berkshire West Safeguarding Children Partnership.
+A review into the boy's involvement with numerous agencies before the murder has been carried out by Berkshire West Safeguarding Children Partnership.

 It covers the local authority areas of Reading, West Berkshire & Wokingham.